satyagraha/gfm_viewer/README.md

 [UTF-8](http://en.wikipedia.org/wiki/UTF-8) character encoding, see also [here](http://www.martinahrer.at/2007/06/03/eclipse-encoding-settings/).

-The plugin uses Eclipse default browser, e.g. Internet Explorer on Windows; if you use Linux, you will need to set up Mozilla Firefox as follows:
+The plugin uses Eclipse's default browser, e.g. Internet Explorer on Windows; if you use Linux, you will need to set up Mozilla Firefox as follows:
 * http://www.eclipse.org/swt/faq.php#browserlinuxrcp
 * http://www.eclipse.org/swt/faq.php#browserlinux

+If you want to view two (or more) markdown files simultaneously, simply open a new Eclipse window via menu _Window_ -> _New Window_ and there open another instance of the viewer: then any markdown files edited in that window will display in that window's viewer, independently of the original window and its editors and viewer.

 ## Configuration